bbrowning/openshift-cloudfoundry/README.md

-# CloudFoundry Buildpacks on OpenShift
+# Cloud Foundry Applications (and buildpacks) on OpenShift

-This repository contains the source for the `bbrowning/openshift-cloudfoundry` Docker image which lets you run applications that use CloudFoundry buildpacks on top of OpenShift 3.
+This repository contains the source for the `bbrowning/openshift-cloudfoundry` Docker image which lets you run applications that use Cloud Foundry buildpacks on top of OpenShift 3.

 **Note:** As of right now, this only supports the Java and Node.js buildpacks.
-Support for the other CloudFoundry-provided buildpacks as well as custom buildpacks will be added in the future.
+Support for the other Cloud Foundry-provided buildpacks as well as custom buildpacks will be added in the future.

 Please report any bugs you find via GitHub issues.